 Sweetened blackberries will last at their best quality for about 9 month in the freezer.
 Unsweetened berries will last in this condition for at least 6 months.
 They will still be safe to eat for months or even years after this time, but for the best results, use them within this timeframe.

-These glass containers on Amazon
+These glass containers at Amazon

 make great frozen berry storage.